countable-web/open-source-corporation/product/engineering/TRAINING.md

 For this training, be sure to follow the practices [here](../engineering).

+All materials here

 # Core Training

 All developers should do these parts.

 ## Kick Off

-Clone [this repository] (our operations manual).
+1. Clone [this repository] (our operations manual).

 ```
 git clone https://github.com/countable-web/open-source-corporation.git
 ```

-We recommend installing an editor, like Sublime Text, VS Code, or GitHub Atom (my current favourite).
+2. Install a code editor.
+We recommend Sublime Text, VS Code, or GitHub Atom.
 PyCharm can also work well if you prefer an IDE.
-We'll reimburse a licence if you want one Sublime to PyCharm.
+We'll reimburse a licence if you want Sublime to PyCharm.

-Find a mistake, or something that could be more clear or useful in this repository.
+3. Find a mistake, or something that could be more clear or useful in this repository.
 Edit the corresponding markdown file you've cloned.

-Make a pull request to this repository.
+4. Make a pull request to this repository.

 ## Docker Training